pivotal/docs-platform-automation/docs/pipelines/single-product.md

 * (Optional) A working [credhub][credhub] setup with its own UAA client and secret.

-!!! info "Retrieving products from Pivnet"
+!!! info "Retrieving products from pivnet"
-    Please ensure products have been procured from Pivotal Network using the [reference-resources][reference-resources].
+    Please ensure products have been procured from VMware Tanzu Network using the [reference-resources][reference-resources].

 ## Installing Ops Manager and a single product

-The pipeline shows how to compose the tasks to install Ops Manager and the Pivotal Container Service product.
+The pipeline shows how to compose the tasks to install Ops Manager and the VMware Enterprise PKS product.
 Its dependencies are coming from a trusted git repository and S3, which can be retrieved using [this pipeline][reference-resources].